abcpaem/tdd-poker-hands-kata/README.md

 25) Add test for *Four of a kind* winner with the highest 4 cards.
 See test [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-poker-hands-kata/blob/main/docs/TestResults25.html).
 26) Add test for *Straight flush* winner with the highest card.
 See test [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-poker-hands-kata/blob/main/docs/TestResults26.html).

+Finally, you can see all the tests passing [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-poker-hands-kata/blob/main/docs/TestResultsAll.html).

+### What's next?:
+- Add *main* method to run the solution as a console application.

 ---
 ## How to run the tests